thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 Audit.DynamicProxy output includes:

-- Execution time and duration
+- Execution time and duration (async-aware)
 - Environment information such as user, machine, domain and locale.
 - Method parameters (input and output)
 - Return object